Advance Praise for Good Woman: A Reckoning (March 3, 2026)

-Praise for Don’t Let It Get You Down
+Praise for Don’t Let It Get You Down: Essays on Race, Gender, & the Body

 “[A] standout collection...a brutal, beautifully rendered narrative.
 Nolan is writing into a long tradition, and its contemporary renaissance.
 From Du Bois’s “The Souls of Black Folk” to slave narratives, the Black essay is rich with stories of otherness and duality.
 Writers like Clint Smith, Emily Bernard, Nishta J. Mehra, Ta-Nehisi Coates, Claudia Rankine, Mychal Denzel Smith and Robert Jones Jr. (among many others) bring the modern essay form to bear as much on how the experiences of Blackness differ as they do on how they cohere.
 This embrace of the heterogeneity of Black womanhood is part of this book’s charm...[D]ances in the spaces between binaries of Black womanhood.”— The New York Times Book Review